Bose Einstein condensation on inhomogeneous amenable graphs: Some results on Perron--Frobenius eigenvectors

 \section{Some results on Perron--Frobenius eigenvectors}

 Let $X$ be a finite connected graph, $A$ its adjacency matrix.
 By Perron--Frobenius Theorem there exists a unique eigenvector with eigenvalue $\|A\|$, and it is the unique eigenvector having strictly positive entries.
 When $X$ is infinite, the existence of a square summable Perron--Frobenius eigenvector is no longer guaranteed.
 If such vector exists is unique and has strictly positive entries.
 However, if $X$ has bounded degree, the equation $Av=\|A\|v$ makes sense also for vectors which are simply functions $v:X\mapsto\bc$.
 Vectors of this kind satisfying the equation $Av=\|A\|v$ will be called generalized Perron--Frobenius eigenvectors.
-A generalized Perron--Frobenius eigenvector has strictly positive entries but it is not necessarily unique.
-Indeed it is unique if the graph is $A$--recurrent, or if it is tree--like \cite{Seneta,PiWo}.
+A generalized Perron--Frobenius eigenvector has strictly positive entries but it is not necessarily unique, see \cite{FGI} for the general Comb graphs, and \cite{Fidaleo} for Cayley Trees.
+Indeed it is unique if the graph is $A$--recurrent \cite{Seneta}.
 Now we show the existence of such (generalized) Perron-Frobenius eigenvectors for the network under consideration.

 Assume $\La_n$ is an exhaustion for $X$, namely an increasing family of connected finite subgraphs whose union is $X$, and choose a vertex $x_0\in V\La_1$.
 Then let $v_n$ be the Perron-Frobenius vector for $A_n:=A_{\La_n}$ normalized by $\langle \d_{x_0},v_n \rangle = 1$.
 We extend all these vectors to zero outside $\La_n$.